davidOplatka/csm148-project/main.md

 ## Results

-With a 5-fold CV for both ridge and lasso, we further fit the model to get the following alpha and coefficient values.
-We choose K-fold CV as it most fits our ridge and lasso model that we are looking for.
+We utilized 5-fold CV for both our ridge and lasso models, resulting in the following alpha and model coefficient values.
+We choose to use K-fold CV because it helped us find the best regularization coefficients without overfitting to the training data.

 Lasso Alpha and Coefficients:
 * Best Alpha is $0.0022$